 A parody character of O.J.
-SImpson’s defense attorney, Johnnie Cochran, he represents Kramer in a series of lawsuit against Sue Ellen Mischke, Java World, and even big tobacco.
+Simpson’s defense attorney, Johnnie Cochran, he represents Kramer in a series of lawsuits against Sue Ellen Mischke, Java World, and even big tobacco.

 According to the diplomas in his office, Chiles attended Dartmouth College and Stanford Law School.
 Jackie Chiles is played by Phil Morris.

 Carrying over a storyline from a previous episode, the Postponement, Kramer seeks restitution for burning himself on a caffe latte that he claimed was too hot.

 Kramer gets a fast-talking litigator, Jackie Chiles, to help him sue Java World.
 Kramer and Jackie head over to Java World’s HQ and learn that they would like settle.

 They offer Kramer a lifetime supply of coffee, but before they mention money, Kramer, already pleased with a lifetime of free cafe latte’s accepts the deal without any money.